EPR-Net: Constructing non-equilibrium potential landscape via a variational force projection formulation

+The potential function $V(\bs{x}; \theta)$ is approximated using a feedforward neural network architecture consisting of three hidden layers, employing the tanh activation function.
+Each hidden layer comprises 20 hidden states.
+Subsequently, we refer to the enhanced loss as

+where $\lambda_1$ and $\lambda_2$ should be chosen to balance the corresponding loss terms.
+In SI Section~\ref{Sec F.1.}, we conduct a sensitivity analysis of $\lambda_1$, demonstrating that our methods are robust and effective across a broad spectrum of scenarios.

-We apply our enhanced loss \eqref{eq:enh} to a 2D biological system with a limit cycle~\cite{Wang08} and a 2D multistable system~\cite{Wang11} when $D$ is small.
-The learned potentials $V(\bs{x};\theta^*)$, the force decomposition, and sample points from the simulated invariant distribution are shown in Fig.~\ref{fig:dw2d_force}(B) and (C).
-As in the toy model case, the gradient of the potential (white arrows) points directly towards the corresponding attractor, while the non-gradient part of the force field (gray arrows) shows a counter-clockwise rotation in the model with a limit cycle (Fig.~\ref{fig:dw2d_force}(B)), and a splitting-and-back flow from the middle attractor to the other two attractors in the tri-stable dynamical model (Fig.~\ref{fig:dw2d_force}(C)).
-To further verify the accuracy of our method, we numerically solve the FPE \eqref{eq:fp} as reference solutions by a fine grid discretization.
-Comparisons between the proposed method and the method based on the naive HJB loss on these two problems are presented in SM.
-Averaged over $3$ runs, the rRMSEs of the potentials $V$ learned by our enhanced loss in the two problems are $0.0524$ and $0.0402$, respectively, which shows an evident advantage over the naive HJB loss.
-See SM Sec.~\ref{Sec F: 2d models} for details of the comparisons.
+As illustrated in Fig.~\ref{fig:dw2d_force}a-c, we initially showcase well-constructed landscapes under the EPR framework.
+These include the acquired potentials $V(\bs{x};\theta^*)$, the decomposition of forces, and sample points derived from the simulated invariant distribution.
+In the toy model (Fig.~{\ref{fig:dw2d_force}a}), the gradient of the potential (white arrows) points directly towards the corresponding attractor, while the non-gradient part of the force field (gray arrows) shows a counter-clockwise rotation in the model with a limit cycle (Fig.~{\ref{fig:dw2d_force}b}), and a splitting-and-back flow from the attractor in the middle to the other two attractors in the tri-stable dynamical model (Fig.~{\ref{fig:dw2d_force}c}).

-\textit{Dimensionality reduction.} When applying the approach above to high-dimensional problems, dimensionality reduction is necessary in order to visualize the results and gain physical insights.
-A straightforward approach is to first learn the high-dimensional potential $U$ and then find its low-dimensional representation, i.e., the reduced potential or the free energy function, using dimensionality reduction techniques (see SM Sec.~\ref{Sec D.1: gradient}).
-In the following, we present an alternative approach that allows to directly learn the low-dimensional reduced potential.
+Data enhancement techniques employed to generate improved samples are flexible, as visually depicted in Fig.~{\ref{fig:dw2d_force}d-f}.
+We present choices for obtaining these samples, including generating more diffusive samples with a diffusion coefficient $D' > D$ or introducing Gaussian perturbations with a standard deviation of $\sigma$.
+We provide a more comprehensive analysis of the data enhancement in SI Section \ref{Sec F.1.}, demonstrating the resilience of enhanced EPR to variations in the enhanced samples.
+Specifically in Fig. {\ref{fig:dw2d_force}}, we use $D' = 2D$ for the toy model, $D' = 10D$ for the multi-stable problem and $\sigma=0.05$ for the limit-cycle problem.
+We use the same size of the SDE-simulated dataset $(\bs{x}_i)_{1\le i\le N}$ and the enhanced dataset $(\bs{x}'_i)_{1\le i\le N'}$, denoted as $N = N'$.